 - Rationale for recommendations – This part provides evidence and arguments supporting the specific recommendations and providing explanations how the desired results can be achieved.
 Should include analytical basis such as statistics and references to experience in other countries to back up the position and recommendations.
 Any longer material (e.g. results of member survey) that is important to include can be attached to the Position Paper in the Annex (800 words).

-- All position papers must be summarised in a summary paragraph of a few sentences with the main message of this particular work group.
+- All position papers must be summarized in a summary paragraph of a few sentences with the main message of this particular work group.

 - If in a particular area the current policies/legislation or other developments do not require a position paper, a work group leader together with the FICIL Office and other members of the work group can decide to opt-out from drafting a position paper.